-This kosher recipe for the 5 Ingredient Strawberry Spinach Salad is one of our favorites to make for Shabbat or Yom Tov.
-There is just something about fresh strawberries and hearty spinach that go so well together.
+This recipe for Strawberry Fields Salad is one of our favorite Summer salad recipes.
+Fresh strawberries and hearty spinach just go so well together.
 Tie it all together with a sweet and tangy balsamic vinaigrette and you have a delicious salad that everyone can enjoy.
-This recipe is kosher, pareve, vegan, non-dairy, and gluten-free.
-Read on to learn how to make the best 5 Ingredient Strawberry Spinach Salad recipe.

 Why This Recipe Works